estelle/flexbox/draft/04_flex_examples.md

 While I've been waiting for grids to be fully supported, I've been using a clever little hack to create magic grid layouts.

-The magic grid layout is a responsive layout in which any number of module flex items, with a minimum and maximum allowed width, can fully fill the available space, wrapping on as many flex lines as needed, with each line of modules, including the last line of modules lining up perfectly with the line of flex items preceding them.
+The magic grid layout is a responsive layout in which any number of module flex items, with a minimum and maximum allowed width, can fully fill the available space, wrapping on as many flex lines as needed, with each line of modules, including the last line of modules lining up perfectly with the line of flex items preceding it.
 Normally, if the last line of flex items does not contain the same number of flex items as preceding lines, the last line of flex items will grow the the maximum allowable width, not necessarily lining up with the flex items in other flex lines.
-The magic grid, as shown in figure ?.
+The magic grid, is shown in figure ?.

 ![11 flex items on a wide screen, ](img/4/07_magic_5.png)
 ![medium screen](img/4/07_magic_4.png)